 The GC might conduct closeout entirely by themselves, or task one or two others to do it.
 When a project manager has an Excel spreadsheet, a printer, and a thousand other non-closeout-related things on their to-do list, successful closure is difficult to pull off.

-, 4 of the top 8 organizational factors for slow closure were internal project closeout process friction (said 84% of respondents), personnel skill level (78%), inadequate manpower (74% of respondents) and inadequate records (59%).
+From that same COAA survey, 4 of the top 8 organizational factors for slow closure were internal process friction (said 84% of respondents), personnel skill level (78%), inadequate manpower (74% of respondents) and inadequate records (59%).
 Surveyed contractors noted “a lack of project resources” as the number one reason for slow project closeout.

 Successful closeout is defined by timeliness and execution.
 Only when work has been completed, final retainage is released and the general contractor can be paid.
-This incentivizes the GC to closeout as soon as possible, at occasionally the cost of a thoroughly exceptional project closeout process.
+This incentivizes the General Contractor to closeout as soon as possible, at occasionally the cost of a thoroughly exceptional process.